MKLab-ITI/JGNN/tutorials/Debugging.md

 subsequent use.
 Model builders check for unused variables and raise respective runtime exceptions.

-For example, for a `GCNBuilder` that tries to parse the expression `.layer("h{l+1}=relu(hl@matrix(features, 32, reg)+vector(32))")`, where we remind that the layer definition is an enhanced version of operation declaration, and `hl` is a typographical error of `h{l}`,
+For example, for a `FastBuilder` that tries to parse the expression `.layer("h{l+1}=relu(hl@matrix(features, 32, reg)+vector(32))")`, where we remind that the layer definition is an enhanced version of operation declaration, and `hl` is a typographical error of `h{l}`,